khansohil530/khansohil530.github.io/content/resume.md

-  <b style="color:#bef264">Jupyterhub</b>: Developed an RBAC enabled interface to streamline daily operational tasks for customer success
+  <b style="color:#bef264">Jupyterhub</b>: Developed an RBAC enabled interface to streamline daily operational
-managers reducing the dependency on developers.
-Automated client data ingestion and report extraction, improving workflow efficiency.
+  tasks which helped in reducing dependency on developers.
   {{< /timelineItem >}}

 {{< /timeline >}}